John McAvoy, president and CEO of Consolidated Edison, discusses the state of the business with Mad Money host Jim Cramer.» Read More

 "Panic is not a strategy," says Mad Money host Jim Cramer, in discussing investing in stocks with high yields and no exposure to Europe.

-The Fast Money traders share their final trades of the day.
+The Fast Money traders share their top picks in metals in mining.

 CNBC's Sharon Epperson discusses the day's activity in the commodities markets and looks at where oil and precious metals are likely headed tomorrow.